← FitCard

 FitCard — Privacy Policy

-This Privacy Policy describes how FitCard handles your personal information when you use the FitCard mobile app, the website at fitcard.co.za, and any related services (together, the "Service").
+This Privacy Policy describes how FitCard handles your personal information when you use the FitCard mobile app on iOS and Android, the website at fitcard.co.za, and any related services (together, the "Service").
 It is written in plain English so you can actually read it.

 If anything here is unclear, email the Information Officer above and we'll explain.